ahoorab/cdk-iac/README.md

 As it stands I can see potential problems with multi region, especially for services that don't have the concept of different regions, e.g IAM. so I may need to add a Region flag that adds a region to the unique Id in the future.
-An example of this would be if you wanted to deploy a Wordpress application into two different regions, as it stands you couldn't as the script would try and create IAM resources will the same name twice e.g **dev-wordpress**.
+An example of this would be if you wanted to deploy a WordPress application into two different regions, as it stands you couldn't as the script would try and create IAM resources will the same name twice e.g **dev-wordpress**.
 By adding the ability to include the region this might become **dev-eu-west-1-wordpress**, which gets around this issue.